Collection and Deposit of University Funds

 To ensure compliance with State policy, each department or unit that collects funds must deposit cash receipts in a timely manner and adhere to the following guidelines.
 For purposes of this policy, cash is defined as checks, currency, coins, money orders and credit card payments.

-All cash must be deposited in the Business Office within 24 hours of its receipt.
+All cash must be deposited in the Student Accounts Office within 24 hours of its receipt.
 Please do not accept or include foreign currency (coins, paper money) in your deposit.

 Checks are to be made payable to: "SCSU" or "Southern CT State University" - ONLY.